Jean1000levrai/EasyPyEngine/docs/usage.md

 ## Mainloop / Run

-The mainloop function will be execute a function each frame.
+The mainloop function will execute a function each frame.
 The given function must take a single parameter `delta time`.
 `delta time`is the time elapsed between two consecutive frames or updates, used to make movement and animations framerate–independent.

 #### Convention